 What is the best life insurance company?

 There is no one best life insurance company in the financial marketplace today.
 The best company for one consumer could be a bad choice for someone else, depending upon the needs and circumstances of the prospective buyer.
-Major life insurers such as MetLife, Prudential, Midland National, New York Life, Northwestern Mutual and State Farm all offer competitive offerings and are highly ranked by the ratings agencies.
-Consumers need to look at a given company’s financial strength, customer satisfaction surveys and other data in order to determine whether that company may be a good choice.
+Consumers may want to look at a given company’s financial strength, customer satisfaction surveys and other data in order to determine whether that company may be a good choice.
 While premiums will not differ much among companies, you may want to get life insurance quotes to see how much you’ll be paying once your policy kicks in, and you may want to see what requirements each company has for its available policies before making a decision.